material-motion/material-motion/starmap/specifications/operators/delayBy.md

 ### Cancel the delayed invocation on unsubscription

-Unsubscription should cancel any values that have not yet been emitted.
+Unsubscription should cancel any timers that have not yet been fired.